Download file here: 2020 Facet Courses Registration AFG Casino.pdf

 Ø cover for faceting machine (old sheet or towel)

 Ø power board (4 socket) and a lead (approx. 3 metres)

 You are required to have your own faceting material.
 Some natural rough (sapphire, peridot, labradorite, topaz, etc) will be available for purchase from the coordinator before and during the courses.

-For Level 1: I recommend that you have about 3 or 4 pieces of cubic zirconia or other synthetic gemstones or natural clean rough (topaz, Labradorite, quartz, etc) which are about 10 mm across as practice material.
+For Level 1: It is recommended that you have about 3 or 4 pieces of cubic zirconia or other synthetic gemstones or natural clean rough (topaz, Labradorite, quartz, etc) which are about 10 mm across as practice material.

 For Level 2.
 I recommend that you do have some synthetic and natural gemstones.
 Please ensure the natural material is light and reasonably clean.

 For Level 3: You will need two faceted stones for re-cut and repair; natural rough for design and modify exercises; natural or synthetic for new design exercise – test cut.